VektorTech/jones-store/README.md

 - Learning to work with `next/image` was a bit difficult, especially when trying to resize images.

 - While implementing the slideshow feature of the product component, I ran into a problem where the state wasn't updating as intended.
 After some point, I realized that the callback being passed to `setInterval` was using an outdated value of state held inside its closure &mdash; the value assigned during the first render.
 I later discovered a different way of updating the state by passing a callback to `setState` instead of a value.
 The callback accepts the current value of the state to calculate and return a new state.
-[Further details by Dan Abramov...](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)
+[Further details by Dan Abramov...](https://overreacted.io/making-setinterval-declarative-with-react-hooks/#second-attempt)

-- Made some changes to UI in areas that were not accounted for during design, also for layout and stylistic improvements.
+- Made some changes to UI in areas that were not accounted for during design, for layout and stylistic improvements.

-- Realized that I needed to `await` all Prisma DB queries for them to run successfully.
+- Realized that I needed to `await` all Prisma DB queries for them to execute successfully.

+- The price range component came with more challenges than I would have anticipated.
+I realized that the `.getBoundingClientRect` method gives details about an elements rendering dimensions that may not be congruent with its layout dimensions in the case where transformations are applied to the element, which caused a few visual bugs inside the range progress.

 ## What I've Learned